ku-sldg/haskell-am/README.md

 ### `make term`
 ---

 `make term` executes the appraiser client with the `-w` and `-t ../t.hs` options.
-The `-t` option allows the user to execute a custom Copland phrase given in the input file ../t.hs.
-Note:  only the term at the TOP of the file is read as input.
-As specified, the t.hs file must appear in the top-level directory of the repo(the ../ is necessary because the executable runs in the context of the stack project which is one directory deep).
-The user can of course tweak the command from the Makefile and provide their own fully qualified path to the input file.
-Using a .hs file extension for the input file and an editor that supports Haskell syntax highlighting is useful if you are constructing Copland terms by hand.
-Terms must be valid Haskell ADTs of type `T`, defined in [CoplandLang.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/src/CoplandLang.hs).
+The `-t ../t.hs` option executes a custom Copland phrase provided in the file t.hs in the top-level directory of the repo(the ../ is necessary because the executable runs in the context of the stack project which is one directory deep).
+The user can of course tweak the command from the Makefile to replace ../t.hs with their own fully qualified path to the input file or additionally provide custom ininitial evidence via the `-e FILENAME` option (`Mt` evidence is the default).
+Input terms and evidence must be valid Haskell ADTs of type `T` and `Ev` respectively (both defined in [CoplandLang.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/src/CoplandLang.hs)).

+* Note:  only the term at the TOP of the file is read as input.
+* Using a .hs file extension for the input file and an editor that supports Haskell syntax highlighting is useful if you are constructing Copland terms by hand.

 ---